sfigg/commercialization-public/docset/customize/mdm/healthattestation-csp.md

 - Disallow all access
 - Further root cause the reported issues: investigate the mismatched/reported attributes

-<a href="" id="issued"></a>**Issued**
-<p style="margin-left: 20px">The date and time DHA-report was evaluated or issued to MDM.</p>

-<a href="" id="oskerneldebuggingenabled"></a>**OSKernelDebuggingEnabled**
-<p style="margin-left: 20px">OSKernelDebuggingEnabled points to a device that is used in development and testing.
-Devices that are used for test and development typically are less secure: they may run unstable code, or be configured with fewer security restrictions required for testing and development.</p>

-<p style="margin-left: 20px">If OSKernelDebuggingEnabled = 0 (False), then allow access.</p>

-<p style="margin-left: 20px">If OSKernelDebuggingEnabled = 1 (True), then take one of the following actions that align with your enterprise policies:</p>

--   Disallow all access
--   Disallow access to HBI assets
--   Place the device in a watch list to monitor the device more closely for potential risks.
--   Trigger a corrective action, such as such as informing the technical support team to contact the owner investigate the issue.

 <a href="" id="osrevlistinfo"></a>**OSRevListInfo**
 <p style="margin-left: 20px">This attribute identifies the Operating System Revision List that was loaded during initial boot on the attested device.</p>